rohieb/ikea-samla-locking-clip/README.md

  * `ikea_samla_clip_with_logo()` creates a version with a customizable logo
  * `ikea_samla_clip_with_text()` creates a version with customizable text.

-Currently, the clip only fits for the smallest SAMLA boxes with 5l/1gal, 11l/3gal or 22l/6gal.
-Other sizes are in development, see the `feature/bigboxes` branch.
+The clip only fits for the smallest SAMLA boxes of size 5l/1gal, 11l/3gal or 22l/6gal.
+Sizes for larger boxes are sold by IKEA directly.

 Instructions
 ------